bertrandda/par-ici-tennis/README.md

 `location`: a list of courts ordered by preference - [full list](https://tennis.paris.fr/tennis/jsp/site/Portal.jsp?page=tennisParisien&view=les_tennis_parisiens)

-`date` a string representing a date formated D/M/YYYY
+`date` a string representing a date formated D/M/YYYY, if not set the date 6 days in future is used

 `hours` a list of hours ordered by preference